argoproj/argo-workflows/docs/running-locally.md

 git commit --signoff -m 'feat: Added a new feature.
 Fixes #1234'
 ```

+## Documentation Changes

+Docs help our customers understand how to use workflows and fix their own problems.

+Doc changes are checked for spelling, broken links, and lint issues by CI.
+To check locally run `make docs`.

+* Explain when a customer would want to use a feature.
+* Provide working examples.
+* Be easy to read - use simple short sentences and avoid jargon.
+* Format code using back-ticks to avoid it being reported spelling error.
+* Do not use title-case mid-sentence.
+E.g. "the Workflow" rather than "the workflow".

+All users, including those who are fluent in English, might want to use a service like Grammarly to check their grammar.

 ## Troubleshooting

 * When running `make pre-commit -B`, if you encounter errors like